Kawésqar National Park (Chile)

 Kawésqar National Park covers an immense swath of Chile's western Patagonian archipelago.
-Populated with low mountain-like islands and islets among a myriad of channels and fjords, its landscapes are a mosaic of forests, glaciers, lakes and wetlands.
+Populated with low mountain-like islands and islets among a myriad of channels and fjords, its landscapes are a mosaic of forests, glaciers, lakes, and wetlands.

 Kawésqar National Park

-Geological landmarks include the mountainous peninsula of Cordillera Sarmiento and Isla Riesco, one of the largest islands in Chile.
+Geological landmarks include the mountainous peninsula of the Cordillera Sarmiento and Isla Riesco, one of the largest islands in Chile.

-Kawésqar National Park stems from an agreement signed between the Chilean government and Tompkins Conservation in March 2017.
+Kawésqar National Park stems from an agreement signed between the Chilean government and Tompkins Conservation in 2018.
 It establishes the creation of five new national parks:

 Kawésqar National Park (an extension of the Alacalufes National Reserve)

-and the extension of three others:
+And the extension of three others:

-Magellanic subpolar forests dominate the landscape with species such as Coigue de Magallanes, Ciprés de las Guaitecas and Canelo.
+Magellanic subpolar forests dominate the landscape with species such as Coigue de Magallanes, Ciprés de las Guaitecas, and Canelo.
 Vegetation also includes coastal grasslands and thickets, along with formations of Coihue and Sphagnum.